gustavodiasag/clox/README.md

 ## Run

 Lox programs can be interpreted as source files or through a REPL interface, by just omitting the file path.
+A few [example programs](examples/) are provided.

 ```sh
 $ ./clox [filepath]